ISMAILI-AYMAN/ETLTEST/README.md

 Input: data/raw_data.csv — your raw churn dataset.

 Output: data/clean_data.csv — the cleaned and preprocessed data ready for analysis or modeling.

+🤝 Contributing
+Contributions are welcome!
+Feel free to open issues or submit pull requests to improve the pipeline.

+📄 License
+This project is licensed under the MIT License.
+See the LICENSE file for details.

+📞 Contact
+email: ismailiayman1@gmail.com